Practice Tentative with Flashcards, Spelling and Quizzes

 The adjective 'tentative' has its origins in the Latin word 'tentativus,' which is derived from the verb 'tentare,' meaning 'to try' or 'to attempt.'
 This Latin root emphasizes the idea of experimentation and trying something out, often with a sense of uncertainty or hesitation.
 Over time, as the word evolved, it came to signify something that is uncertain, hesitant, or subject to change, particularly during the early stages of development or planning.
 The etymology of 'tentative' thus reflects its historical association with the cautious and experimental nature of trying something with an awareness of its potential for alteration or revision as circumstances unfold.

-Quiz: Find the meaning of tentative
+Find the correct meaning of the adjective tentative:

 Try Again!